Gain Greater Control with Our New “Preview Audio” and “Pause” Features

 Important Tips

 Preview Audio uses a character-based quota, which resets monthly according to your subscription plan.
-As a general guide, 1 minute of speech is approximately 1,000 characters:
+As a general guide, 1 minute of speech is roughly 1,000 characters:

 Tips for the Stopwatch Feature:

-• Each stopwatch icon represents a 0.5-second pause.
-You can use them consecutively to create longer pauses, up to a maximum of 3 seconds.
+• Each stopwatch icon represents a 0.5-second pause, and you can use them consecutively to create longer pauses, up to a maximum of 3 seconds.

 • Reminder: Avoid using more than two consecutive pauses within a single text segment, as this may cause the AI to produce unexpected sounds or artefacts.